 is a well-established Australian company that uses InfinityDB Embedded in its ‘ripple-down-rules’ medical data analysis software products.

 These companies and more have relied on InfinityDB Embedded for years for critical data storage of their successful commercial products.
 These projects require extreme speed, zero maintenance, and unique data structuring capabilities.
-InfinityDB Embedded is licensed as a distributable jar at a fixed annual subscription rate and is royalty-free.
+InfinityDB Embedded is licensed for distribution in applications as a jar.

 Fast Multi-Core Design